-Nova Scotia has it all: our competitive incentives make Nova Scotia the ideal filming location for your next project.
-Combine provincial and federal funding to make your budget cost-effective, while working with world-class talent in inspiring locations.
+In addition to breathtaking landscapes, Nova Scotia offers several funding programs that make our province one of the most competitive in the country.
+Combine provincial and federal funding to make your budget cost-effective, while working with world-class talent and crew.

 |NOVA SCOTIA FILM & TV PRODUCTION INCENTIVE FUND

-The Nova Scotia Film & Television Production Incentive Fund (NSFPIF) is based on an all-spend model and payable to producers for eligible Nova Scotia costs.
-This new Production Incentive Fund is administered by the province’s leading economic development agency, Nova Scotia Business Inc., and enables producers to receive incentive funding of 25% – 32% of eligible costs for all spending in Nova Scotia, including labour, goods and services.
+The Nova Scotia Film & Television Production Incentive Fund is based on an all-spend model and payable to producers for eligible Nova Scotia costs.
+This new Production Incentive Fund is administered by the province’s leading economic development agency, Nova Scotia Business Inc., and enables producers to receive incentive funding up to 32% of eligible costs for all spending in Nova Scotia, including labour, goods and services.
+Quick facts:

 |DIGITAL MEDIA TAX CREDIT